imarc/handbook/strategy.markdown

 Questions should be close-ended fashion (multiple choice, Yes/No, True/False).
 This makes it easy for participants to respond, and easier for us to analyze.
 For example, *We found that 83% of participants prefer to book their ferry ride online between 11am and 2pm on weekdays.*

-*Caution:* Surveys are most effective at measuring things we know about.
-They are ineffective at discovering the unknown.
+*Caution:* Surveys can only answer the questions we know to ask; unlike interviews and usability testing, they rarely produce novel findings.

 Watch out for [confirmation bias](http://en.wikipedia.org/wiki/Confirmation_bias) creeping into survey design and interpretation.